falon/ds-easyconf/README.md

 # ds-easyconf
 Starting with 389ds > 1.4 the LDAP browser has been removed.
-A new console is integrated in cockpit and new command line tools perform the configuration.
+Cockpit provides the new console and new commandline tools perform the configuration.

 With `dscreate` you can read some configuration parameters from a `inf` file, but this is a little set of parameters.

-Because you could have many instances and many dbs, it could be difficult to maintain all configuration aand you must call `dsconf` (or the equivalent `ldapmodify` operations) many times.
+Because you could have many instances and many dbs, it could be difficult to maintain all configuration and you must call `dsconf` (or the equivalent `ldapmodify` operations) many times.

 With `ds-easyconf.py` you can provide all configuration parameters in a single **yaml** file.
 Simply run `ds-easyconf.py -h <ldapserver>` to fully configure your 389ds instance.

-The configuration file provides **yaml** block corresponding to the dsconf parameters.
-To better understand you can see at the conf.dist file provided by default.
-Here you have one instance and two multimaster servers.
+The configuration file provides **yaml** blocks corresponding to the dsconf parameters.
+To better understand you can see at the *yaml.dist* file provided by default.
+Here you find one instance and two multimaster servers.

 The only exception at the above ierarchy is in `repl-agmt` --> `create`, which could be followed by the server name (fqdn) where install the children replication agreements.
 The same idea is used to find out the `replica-id` and the instances allowed on each server you provide.